logzio/logz-docs/_source/logzio_collections/_log-sources/kubernetes.md

 Your Kubernetes version may affect your options, as follows:

-* **K8S 1.19.3+** - If you're running on K8S 1.19.3+ or later, be sure to use the DaemonSet that supports a containerd at runtime (but not the RBAC and NON-RBAC DaemonSets).
-It can be customized from `logzio-daemonset-containerd.yaml`.
+* **K8S 1.19.3+** - If you're running on K8S 1.19.3+ or later, be sure to use the DaemonSet that supports a containerd at runtime.
+It can be downloaded and customized from[`logzio-daemonset-containerd.yaml`](https://raw.githubusercontent.com/logzio/logzio-k8s/master/logzio-daemonset-containerd.yaml).

 * **K8S 1.16 or earlier** - If you're running K8S 1.16 or earlier, you may need to manually change the API version in your DaemonSet to `apiVersion: rbac.authorization.k8s.io/v1beta1`.